godchaser/PlaySong/README.md

 PlaySong main advantage is chord manipulation and centralized database that could be used for collaboration of multiple users which could add new songs to database.

-Please have in mind that this whole project is still under heavy development and has lots of bugs, discrepancies and possible/mandatory improvements.
+Please have in mind that this whole project is still under development and has lots of bugs, discrepancies and possible/mandatory improvements.
 So I will continue to work on it as time allows me.